Error code

 A one-off LC1 after heavy suds or a disturbed hose may clear after safe checks, but repeated LC1 warnings should be treated as a persistent leak or overflow risk.

-Call an appliance engineer if LC1 returns after the area is dry, the machine overfills, water appears underneath, or the hoses and door seal look normal but the warning persists.
+Call an appliance engineer if LC1 returns after the external drain-hose and visible-leak checks, if water appears underneath, or if the water level behaves unpredictably.

 Safety warning